tgstation/Tgstation.Server.ControlPanel/README.md

 To install the latest version of the code

-1. Download and install the [Dotnet 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0)
+1. Download and install the [.NET 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0)
 1. Clone this repository
-1. Navigate to `src/Tgstation.Server.ControlPanel.Core`
+1. Navigate to `src/Tgstation.Server.ControlPanel`
 1. Run `dotnet publish -c Release -o <Your chosen installation directory>`

 To run the installation

 1. Navigate to your chosen installation directory
-2. Run `dotnet Tgstation.Server.ControlPanel.Core.dll`
+2. Run `dotnet Tgstation.Server.ControlPanel.dll`

 ## Usage

 Please help this project out by contributing to this documentation

+## OAuth

+To enable OAuth logins with the control panel, set your TGS OAuth configuration `RedirectUrl` property to `http://localhost:<port>` where `<port>` is any free port.